Clipping Is Saturation — So Why Use a Clipper and Not Just a Saturator?

 | +18 dB | −137.3 dB | −63.1 dB | −74.0 dB |

 THE_CLIPPER's aliasing does not move.
 It's pinned at ~−137 dB no matter how hard you hit it.
-Competitor 1 gets audibly worse the harder you push — which is exactly when you need a clipper most: loud masters, aggressive limiting, slamming drums.
+Competitor 1 gets audibly worse the harder you push — which is exactly when you reach for a clipper: loud masters, aggressive limiting, slamming drums.
 Against Competitor 1 slammed, the gap widens to 73 dB.

-You reach for a clipper hardest on the loudest, brightest, most aggressive material — the exact situation where the other clippers alias the most and THE_CLIPPER doesn't budge.
+You push a clipper hardest on the loudest, brightest, most aggressive material — the exact situation where the other clippers smear the most uninvited character over your sound, and THE_CLIPPER doesn't budge.
 Drive it as hard as you want.
-The aliasing never rises.
+The garbage never rises.

 The honest tradeoffs